BashiirHagi/ECS-Threat-Modelling-Tool/README.md

 # ECS-Threat-Modelling-Tool

 This project deploys a containerized Node.js web application on AWS using Elastic Container Service (ECS).
 The infrastructure is fully managed through Terraform modules, and deployments are automated via a GitHub Actions CI/CD pipeline.

+The entire architecture is designed for scalability, repeatability, and simplicity — ideal for modern cloud-native application delivery.

 ## Key components include:
 	- ECS (Fargate) – for running containers without managing servers